 VACorps Statement on the COVID-19 Pandemic

 (Last Updated: June 1st, 2020)

 VACorps is committed to ensuring that its participants have safe and enjoyable experiences in South Africa.
 We proudly maintain a 14-year track record of helping our participants safely navigate both domestic and international health and safety concerns, including most recently, the Cape Town water crisis of 2018; the Ebola outbreak of 2016; and the xenophobia riots of 2008.
 Accordingly, we are actively monitoring developments surrounding the global SARS-CoV-2 pandemic as it relates to your future participation in the VACorps program.

-As of April 1st 2020, South Africa has greatly reduced its rate of new infections since entering a national lockdown, which as it stands today, is hope for a promising outcome in the coming weeks.
+Due to decisive action on part of our government, South Africa has significantly flattened its rate of daily infections since entering a national lockdown, which as it stands today, is hope for a promising outcome in the coming weeks and months.
 Should the situation change, we will communicate with our future participants and partners accordingly with complete transparency and provisional contingency plans.

-In saying so, once the South African government lifts its travel ban and allows visitor’s to safely enter South Africa again, the VACorps program will resume its full operations and internship programming.
-We are cautiously optimistic that future participants will be able to freely pursue their internship goals in South Africa as early as May 2020 without fear or worry so we do ask for your patience, understanding, and empathy during these turbulent and uncertain times as we concede to the experts and our government for guidance moving forward in this crisis.
+In saying so, once the South African government lifts its travel ban and allows visitors to safely enter South Africa again, the VACorps program will resume its full operations and internship programming.
+While we wait to see what the future holds, we do ask for your patience, flexibility, and empathy during these turbulent and uncertain times as we concede to the experts and our government for guidance moving forward in this crisis.